airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

       path: "/exchangerates_data/latest"
 ```

-and update the references in the `check` block
+3. Update the references in the `check` block

 ```yaml
 check: